The best Vancouver festivals make it hard to believe that Vancouver once had the nickname ‘No Fun City’.

 Vancouver Cherry Blossom Festival

-In Vancouver we’ve got one way to tell whether spring has arrived – and it’s looking up and seeing that pretty pink, thanks to our over 90,000 cherry blossom trees.
+If you’re visiting Vancouver in spring there’s one way to know winter is gone for good – and it’s looking up and seeing that pretty pink, thanks to our over 90,000 cherry blossom trees.

 This Vancouver festival is actually inspired by the Japanese pastime of hanami (flower viewing).